zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

     When the application context is initialized, the web application container invokes the corresponding listener method, which loads your service configuration and registers your service with Eureka discovery.

-3. Add security settings to your service configuration `.yml` file.
+3. #### Add security settings to service configuration.

     **Note:** All API services are required to provide a certificate that is trusted by API Mediation Layer in order to register with it.

     **Tip:** Before you add security settings to your service configuration, we recommend you first review  [Generating certificate for a new service on localhost](https://github.com/zowe/api-layer/tree/master/keystore#generating-certificate-for-a-new-service-on-localhost).
 This document provides detailed information about the security set-up.

     **Follow these steps:**

+    1. Use the certificate that is provided or generate a customizable certificate.

-    1. To secure your service with a certificate, use one of the following two options:
+        To secure your service with a certificate, use one of the following two options:

     * (Option 1) Use a certificate provided in `<api-layer-repository>/keystore/localhost`

     * (Option 2) Generate a certificate with the provided shell script contained in `<api-layer-repository>/scripts/apiml_cm.sh`.
-This option allows you to customize your certificate
+This option allows you to customize your certificate.

         Use the procedure corresponding to the option you use.

-        (Option 1) If you use a certificate provided in `<api-layer-repository>/keystore/localhost`, you can now provide the configuration properties: `alias`, `path`, `password` in your `.yml` configuration file.
+        (Option 1) If you use a certificate provided in `<api-layer-repository>/keystore/localhost`, add the configuration properties: `alias`, `path`, `password` to your `.yml` configuration file.

         **Note:** The keystore password is `password`.

+        <font color="red"> Can we include a snippet with these three configuration properties?</font>

-        (Option 2) If you are generating a certificate with the provided shell script contained in `<api-layer-repository>/scripts/apiml_cm.sh`, execute the script with the following parameters:
+        (Option 2) If you generate a certificate with the provided shell script contained in `<api-layer-repository>/scripts/apiml_cm.sh`, execute the script with the following parameters:

         ```
         <api-layer-repository>/scripts/apiml_cm.sh --action new-service --service-alias localhost --service-ext SAN=dns:localhost.localdomain,dns:localhost --service-keystore keystore/localhost.keystore.p12 --service-truststore keystore/localhost.truststore.p12 --service-dname "CN=Sample REST API Service, OU=Mainframe, O=Zowe, L=Prague, S=Prague, C=Czechia" --service-password password --service-validity 365 --local-ca-filename <api-layer-repository>/keystore/local_ca/localca